Haydz/tf_simple_vpc/README.md

 # tf_simple_vpc
 This is a simple vpc created in Terraform.
 This allows quick and easy access to a VPC for testing and learning.
 The VPC creates a Public subnet with internet access and a private subnet.

+## Please Note: SSH key
+Upon creation of the EC2 servers SSH keys are added.
+These are added from AWS itself, meaning from the console.
+There should be a saved user SSH key within AWS (normally made when launching an EC2 for the first time).

+Within `variables.tf` edit the SSHkey variable to add your own.

 ## Systems Created
 2 Amazon Linux EC2s